Going "Back to the Future"

 Car-Free/Car-Light Towns

 Disney is not the only place where you can still enjoy an urban setting free of vehicles.
-Neighborhoods like Chautauqua in the US and many parts of Europe are designed in such a way so that cars are not welcome, and people are much happier for it.
-Whey then, don't we have more such places?
+Areas like Chautauqua in the US and many parts of Europe are designed in such a way so that cars are not welcome, and people are much happier for it.
+Why then, don't we have more such places?

 Chautauqua: An American Utopia - Where Social Life Flourishes